 “If there is one thing I fear about the future,” Roth said, “it’s increased insularity and increased vertical integration.
 As a consumer, I object to that.
 From my point of view, we are trying to be a key content provider while still retaining our freedom.”

 Toby Emmerich said he fell in love with movies when he sat through two showings of the heist comedy THE HOT ROCK with Robert Redford and Zero Mostel.
 He had to walk home at night, but his mother had already called the police!

 After seeing the movie, Toby said he decided that “Making movies is what I’m going to do the rest of my life.”

 Peter Roth said playing hooky from school to watch television was what motivated him.
 He said he loved television and watched it as often as he could.

 “I have always loved television,” he said.
 “Television has always transported me.
 It really, really moved me.”Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!